-Sustainable development needs to be based on the rule of law and on access to justice, so that all people, including the marginalised, can benefit.
+Sustainable development needs to be based on the rule of law and on access to justice, so that everybody, including the marginalised, can benefit.

-We are seeking raise awareness about the interrelations between criminal justice, the rule of law and development, and advocate for the rule of law to be included in the post-2015 development agenda.
+PRI seeks to raise awareness about the interrelations between criminal justice, the rule of law and development, and advocated for the rule of law to be included in the post-2015 development agenda.

 Resolution adopted on 26 April 2013 by the UN Commission on Crime Prevention and Criminal Justice, The rule of law, crime prevention and criminal justice in the United Nations development agenda beyond 2015

 Declaration of the High-level Meeting of the General Assembly on the Rule of Law at the National and International Levels, 30 November 2012, A/RES/67/1

 On drug policy and sustainable development, see also: